labordem/nest-new/README.md

 - **API documentation:** this project use [Swagger](https://swagger.io/), the link appear when you run `npm run start` command.
 - **Code documentation** this project use [Compodoc](https://compodoc.app/guides/getting-started.html) a documentation tool for Angular & Nestjs applications.
 It generates a static documentation of your application.
+- **UML documentation** this project use [Typeorm-uml](https://github.com/eugene-manuilov/typeorm-uml) a entity relationship diagram generator for [Typeorm](https://typeorm.io/#/).
+  > **Attention !**
+  > Under the hood, this library uses [PlantUML](https://plantuml.com) to define diagrams and the official plantuml server to draw it.
+If you work on a project that has a strict security level you can't use the public server.
+Read the Typeorm-uml documentation to know more.

 **Example :**